Ordinary Time: July 15th

 Often portrayed as: Cardinal in Franciscan robes, usually reading or writing.
 Things to Do:

 - In Journey of the Mind to God St. Bonaventure wrote: "I propose the following speculations to be free for those willing to magnify, admire and even take a taste of God, intimating, that too little or nothing is the proposed, exterior gaze [speculum], unless the mirror [speculum] of our mind has been wiped and polished.
 Exert yourself, therefore, man of God, before [prius ad] the sting of conscience bites again, and before you raise your eyes towards the rays of wisdom glittering in His reflections [speculis], lest by chance from the sight [speculatione] itself of the rays you fall into the more grave pit of shadows."
-You can read the entire work available at the Franciscan Archive or purchase a copy from Amazon.
+You can read the entire work available at the here or purchase a copy.

 - For even more of St. Bonaventure's works you can visit the Franciscan Archives.

-- For those who just can't get enough of St. Bonaventure here are several links: St. Bonaventure, Mirror of the Blessed Virgin Mary and The Triumph of the Catholic Intelligence: St. Bonaventure, St. Albert the Great, St. Thomas Aquinas
+- For those who just can't get enough of St. Bonaventure here are several links:

 St. Swithin's Day